spcourse/python/en/basics/index.md

     print("Ivo's computer does not work today.")
     print('He said: "Hello."')

 > Practicing for this course can be done by literally copying examples word for word.
-Don't use the *copy-paste* function though, because that way you won't make any mistakes and you probably wouldn't learn much.
+Don't use the *copy-paste* function though, because that way you won't make any mistakes and you probably wouldn't learn as much.
 Type out all examples you see and fix your mistakes if you get an error message!

 Now start the program you've just carefully copied, word for word: